 Western Michigan University invites and welcomes high school students attending and graduating from an early/middle college program to apply and enroll.
+WMU considers early/middle college graduates as beginners with advanced standing.
+Students should follow freshman application and "next steps" timelines.
 This web page outlines the various steps in the enrollment process.

 If you are a dual enrollment student (one who has taken college courses during high school, but not as a part of an early/middle college program), visit our early credit page for information on how to transfer the credit.

 WMU classifies incoming students consistent with the Integrated Postsecondary Data System.
 Those students identified as first-time students are entering a postsecondary institution as an undergraduate degree-seeking student for the first time after receiving their high school diploma.
 This includes students with dual credit earned before they graduated from high school, or an associate degree earned before or at the same time as high school graduation.
 Incoming students who complete a high school diploma at the same time as an associate degree are classified as freshman students.

 Applying to WMU

 High school students enrolled at an early/middle college will apply for admission as an incoming freshman—instead of as a transfer student—and should record that information on the admissions application.
 If you have completed any college work, your official college transcript should be sent at the same time as your high school transcript and test scores.
 If the official college transcript is not received, your WMU admission will remain pending until it has been received and processed.
 Be sure to list all schools attended (e.g., high school, college, early or middle college program) on the admissions application.

 Early/middle college students should apply for admission the year before they will be graduating from high school or earning an associate degree; for most students this will be at the beginning of the thirteenth year.